Sam Cawthorn

 Samuel Cawthorn (born 15 December 1979) is an Australian motivational speaker, author and entrepreneur.
 He was the 2009 Young Australian of the Year for Tasmania.

 Personal life

-Cawthorn was born in Perth, Western Australia to an Indian mother and Scottish father, in a family of 11 children.
-While still a young child his family relocated to rural Tasmania where he grew up on a country farm outside of Hobart.
+Cawthorn was born in Perth, Western Australia to an Indian mother and a Scottish father; he grew up in a family of 11 children.
+While he was still a young child his family relocated to rural Tasmania where he grew up on a country farm outside of Hobart.
 He lives in Balmain, Sydney with his wife Kate and their three children.

 Career

 Early career

-After completing Matriculation College, Cawthorn worked in sales at Pizza Hut, then as a trainer in Northern Tasmania.
-He later became a Regional Industry Careers Adviser and assisted local industry to identify skill shortages and provide solutions for youth entering the workforce.
+After completing Matriculation College, Cawthorn began his career by working in sales at Pizza Hut; he then transitioned to a role as a trainer in Northern Tasmania.
+He later became a regional industry careers adviser and assisted local industry to identify skill shortages and provide solutions for youth entering the workforce.

 Cawthorn was also involved in musical theatre productions and established his own music and dance studio.

 Motivational speaking

 In October 2006, Cawthorn was involved in a head-on collision with a semi-trailer and needed to be resuscitated.
 His injuries included amputation of his right arm above the elbow and severe damage to his right leg.
 Initially distraught by the prospect he may never walk again, during his nine months of rehabilitation he decided to establish a motivational program for young people.

 In 2007, Cawthorn established "Be Motivated", a program aimed at providing young people with skills to improve their confidence and self-belief.
 He has conducted motivational assemblies at schools in Australia and around the world.